ARTICLE I: NAME

 SECTION 7: Member Petition.
 The Board shall give formal consideration on any petitions brought to it by twenty-five (25) percent of the membership.
 Such consideration shall be given at meeting of the Board following the presentation of the petition.

-SECTION 1: Officers are President, President-Elect, Past-President, Secretary-Treasurer, and Secretary- Treasurer-Elect.
+SECTION 1: Officers are President, President-Elect, Past-President, Secretary-Treasurer, Secretary-Treasurer-Elect, and Student Representative.

-SECTION 2: Terms of Office.
-The President, President-Elect, and Past-President each shall serve a one year term of office.
-The Secretary-Treasurer shall serve a two year term of office and shall be elected one year prior to the beginning of that term.
+SECTION 2: The President, President-Elect, and Past-President each shall serve a one year term of office.
+The Secretary-Treasurer and Secretary-Treasurer-Elect shall each serve a one year term of office.
+The Student Representative shall serve a one year term of office.
 During the year prior to assuming office, the President-Elect and the Secretary-Treasurer-Elect shall endeavor to become familiar with the duties of their office-elect by maintaining a close working relationship with the incumbent office holders.
 A term of office is defined as the period between the installation of an officer at the Board meeting held during the Annual Meeting of the Society’s membership, and the installation of the successor of that officer.
 No officer may succeed himself/herself except by election of the general membership.
 Only professional members in good standing shall be eligible to hold office.

 SECTION 3: Qualification for Office.
 Any voting member of the Society in good standing shall be eligible for nomination and election to any elective office.